vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-installing-google-tag-manager.md

   - "/docs/guides/vtex-io-documentation-setting-up-google-tag-manager"
 ---

+This guide provides a step-by-step guide on installing and configuring Google Tag Manager (GTM) on Store Framework stores.
+The guide also highlights some restrictions to avoid performance issues and unpredictable behavior, including blocklists for custom HTML tags and variables.
 ## Before you start

 You need a Google account to use Google Tag Manager.
 You can use the same account if you already use Google products, such as Gmail.